 Why is Viscosity Important to Lubrication?

-Also, viscosity is a great indicator of asset health.
-If your lubricant viscosity changes suddenly, you can run through all of the potential root causes of viscosity changes.
-Alternatively, if your lubricant viscosity remains steady, that’s a good sign that none of those issues are present.
+Also, viscosity is an excellent indicator of asset health.
+If your lubricant viscosity changes suddenly, you can run through all the potential root causes of viscosity changes.
+Or, if your lubricant viscosity remains steady, that’s a good sign that none of those issues are present.

 The Danger of Low Viscosity

 Although seldom used in industrial settings, low viscosity lubricants are cost-effective.
 These types of lubricants can be valuable for light-duty applications.
 But they can become even less viscous over time and with prolonged use.
 Thus, you must look into the viscosity index of these lubricants, not only their viscosity.

 Low viscosity can result in increased wear and tear on machinery.
 This leads to reduced efficiency and higher maintenance costs.
 In some cases, lubricant degradation can cause expensive or dangerous unexpected failures.
 So, it is crucial to watch lubricant viscosity levels even for low viscosity lubricants.